Lukao188/DevOps-Task/Files/README.md

 - Navigate to the Nexus artifact repository URL http://localhost:8081 using your browser to access Nexus and log in with admin user and the initial password.
 Change the password and enable anonymous access.
 - Go into settings and create a new local user called jenkins-user.
 Grant it nx-admin rights.
 Log in with this user.
 - In settings/repositories create a hosted repository where we will upload our artifacts.
 Create/maven2(hosted), name it maven-nexus-repo, version policy mixed and allow redeploy.
+- In Jenkins under Config/Managed Files/Add a new config/Global Maven Settings.xml, give it name and ID values: jenkins-nexus-config and copy the .xml contents into it.
+- Make sure to enter your Nexus Credentials in the username/passwrod fields.

 - In order to see the logs of the container `docker-compose logs -f -t nexus`
 - Stop the container `docker compose stop nexus`